Webhook Trigger

 Use Webhook Trigger when:

-• You want to react to events asynchronously (no synchronous response required)
+• You want to react to events asynchronously (default) or return a synchronous response

 Output